 PwC’s survey indicates that 75% of public companies surveyed are currently assessing the impact of the new standard but have not yet started implementing.
 52% of companies have not even chosen a method of adoption.
 Seventy-eight percent (78%) of participants reported that the new revenue recognition standard will have a moderate to high impact on accounting policies/procedures while 64% expect no material impact on the income statement and/or balance sheet.
 Lastly, survey participants ranked contract reviews (current and ongoing) the most difficult task in implementation.
 Developing and implementing new accounting policies and documentation ranked second.

-In December 2016, Connor Group, a specialized professional service firm, updated their own study on SAB 74 disclosures and found similar progress results.
-The firm reported that 87% of companies have not yet completed the assessment of how the adoption of ASC 606 will affect their financial statements.
+In March 2017, Connor Group, a specialized professional service firm that helps companies solve their most complex and significant matters including financial accounting, updated its own study on SAB 74 disclosures, and found similar progress results.
+The firm reported that 50% of companies have not yet completed the assessment of how the adoption of ASC 606 will affect their financial statements.
 To see more details on the study, visit Connor Group’s ASC 606 study.

-Although a large portion of companies are still in the beginning stages of ASC 606, the SEC has clearly stated expectations for implementation timing and the quality of SAB 74 disclosures.
-At the September 22, 2016 EITF meeting, SEC Assistant Deputy Chief Accountant Jenifer Minke-Girard explained that if a reasonable estimate for the impact of the new standard is not available, qualitative evidence of the impact should be disclosed.
-According to Deloitte’s Financial Reporting Alert 16-3 reporting on the EITF meeting, “she further noted that the SEC staff would expect such disclosures to include a description of the effect of any accounting policies that the registrant expects to select upon adopting the ASU(s), how such policies may differ from the registrant’s current accounting policies, and the status of the registrant’s implementation process and the nature of any significant implementation matters that have not yet been addressed.”
+Although a large portion of companies are still in the beginning stages of ASC 606, the SEC has clearly stated expectations for the quality of SAB 74 disclosures.
+At the December 2016 AICPA National Conference, Sylvia E. Alicea, a Professional Accounting Fellow at the SEC, emphasized that if a reasonable estimate for the impact of the new standard is not available, qualitative evidence of the impact should be disclosed.
+Alicea further stated that “the SEC staff expects the additional disclosures to include a description of the effect of the accounting policies the registrant expects to apply, if determined, and a comparison to the registrant’s current accounting policies… A registrant should also describe the status of its process to implement the new standards and the significant implementation matters yet to be addressed.”

 Best Practice of SAB 74 Disclosures